-With dishes ranging from £7-£18 Nami will set you back considerably less than Nobu if you only plan on ordering a few dishes to accompany your drinks.
-But with so many winning dishes and a great atmosphere, ordering more than a few is highly recommended.
+With dishes ranging from £7-£18, Nami will set you back considerably less than Nobu proper if you only plan on having a few small plates to accompany your drinks.
+But with so many winning dishes and a great atmosphere, you may find yourself ordering more than you originally intended.